Climate-based onion planting guide for Salem, Oregon

 Typical days to maturity 95–110

-Gardeners usually start indoors around January 16 and plant outdoors from about March 13.
+Onions are usually started indoors around January 16 and planted outdoors during the normal local window of March 13 to March 27.
 Most varieties need about 95–110 days to reach maturity once they are in the garden.

 Onions are usually easy to grow in Salem, and the extra room is most useful for getting a more even finish, steadier sizing, and better keeping quality.